 The newly launched research project has completely transformed the conventional software development process and will place computers in the leading role - allowing them to autonomously self-assemble their algorithms to most efficiently complete tasks - thereby saving energy consumption and operating costs.

-Lancaster University will develop an enormous toolkit of small code blocks that can be selected and arranged by the autonomous systems in the optimal way to realize tasks.
+Scientists from Lancaster University will develop an enormous toolkit of small code blocks that can be selected and arranged by the autonomous systems in the optimal way to realize tasks.
 In addition, the systems will be in a position to create brand new code blocks themselves as required, thus persistently figuring out optimal ways to perform their tasks when they operate.

 Although the aim of this study is to realize automated writing and assembly of a wide range of software, its initial focus will be on the highly intricate ecosystem of modern data centers which have to constantly handle millions of diversified requests with the maximum possible efficiency.